3 women missing in Mexico after crossing from Texas on trip - NewsBreak

 U.S. Customs and Border Protection says the three women crossed into Mexico on Feb.
 24, a Friday, according to Bermea.
 Peñitas is just a few hundred feet from the Rio Grande River.

-The husband of one of the women spoke to her by phone while she was traveling in Mexico, the police chief said, but grew concerned when he couldn't reach her afterward.
+One of the women’s husband spoke to her by phone while she was traveling in Mexico, the police chief said, but grew concerned when he couldn’t reach her afterward.

 “Since he couldn’t make contact over that weekend, he came in that Monday and reported it to us,” Bermea said.
 The three women haven’t been heard from since.